 - Applicants requesting funds to support the installation of or upgrade of accessible features to the site are advised to contact the Council staff before completing their application and are especially urged to attend a Grantseeker Workshop to help ensure the submission of appropriate information for review by the peer panel.

 Grant recommendations will be made on the basis of a competitive review of submitted materials with priority given to applicants articulating a compelling case for need.
-Other considerations in the review process will include:
+Considerations in the review process will include:

-- Project quality, based upon support materials (photographs, plan, work estimates and clarity of ADA accessible drawings if applicable);
+- Overall project quality and clarity (based upon narrative description, budget and support materials i.e. photographs, plan, work estimates and clarity of ADA accessible drawings if applicable);

 - Demonstration of response to a need articulated in the organization's mission and over-all plan;